Scorpions (band): Formation and early history (1965–1973)

-Rudolf Schenker, the band's rhythm/lead guitarist, launched the band in 1965.
-Initially the band had Merseybeat influences and Schenker himself handled the vocals.
-He played in a band with Lothar Heimberg before he founded Scorpions.
-Karl Heinz Vollmer left the band in 1967 because of his military obligations; military service precluded him from performing in concerts.
-Things began to come together in 1969 when Schenker's younger brother Michael and vocalist Klaus Meine, who had played together in the Led Zeppelin and Taste cover band Copernicus, joined the band.
+In 1969, Hegner and Worobiec also departed the band because they both wanted to finish school.
+Klaus Meine then joined as the new vocalist and apart from that, he invited Schenker's younger brother Michael to join the band as the new lead guitarist.
+Klaus and Michael had played together in the Led Zeppelin and Taste cover band Copernicus.
 With this line-up they won a music contest in 1972 and recorded two songs for a single that was never released on the CCA label, but the songs, "Action" and "I'm Going Mad" were later released on different compilation albums including Psychedelic Gems 2.